 When one of them, a Reverend Charles Edward Shaw, died, one of his parishioners brought his collection of lantern slides to the museum and when I looked at them I realised some of them were in the museum in the past, and they had been merged with his own material.
 There was also a lantern slide projector as part of that donation.

-And then another gentleman, who left Oldham to take a job somewhere else, also gave his collection back.
-So these things that were once unwanted or ‘disposed’ of and cared for by collectors, began to come back to us.
+And then another gentleman, who had left Oldham to take a job somewhere else, also gave his collection back.
+So these things that were once unwanted or ‘disposed’ of and cared for by private collectors, began to come back to us.

 They weren’t accessioned objects; these were things that were used in teaching and in lecturing as we would use PowerPoints and wildlife films today.
 So they were not museum objects as such – they were redundant pieces of equipment in effect.
 So somebody obviously thought – “there’s no use for these now they are old-fashioned, let’s get rid of them”.